We get it.

 Climate change refers to any significant change in the measures of climate lasting for an extended period of time.
 Right now, we’re experiencing global warming– the average surface temperatures on earth are rising.
 The overwhelming body of scientific evidence points to the human use of fossil fuel as the primary cause of the temperature rise.
 The burning of fossil fuels—coal, oil, gas—releases carbon dioxide and other greenhouses gases into the atmosphere.
 The gases trap heat.
 The temperature goes up.
 The consequences are all too real.
 In a world where climate change is not addressed, we would see more illness and disease, costly storm damage, a weakened economy and job losses.

 2. How much is the planet heating up?

-This is where it gets tricky.
-The planet has heated up about 1.7 degrees Fahrenheit (0.85 C) since the Industrial Revolution.
-It doesn’t sound like a lot, but as an average across the planet, it’s actually a big number.
-It explains why glaciers are disappearing and why the oceans are rising at a quickening pace.
+Fortunately, we have been taking the planet’s temperature since the end of the 19th century, so we know the planet it getting hotter, fast.
+The planet has heated up about 1.25 C since the Industrial Revolution when we started burning coal and oil at scale.
+That might not sound like a lot, but as an average across the planet it is actually a big number.
+It explains why glaciers are melting and why seas are rising at a quickening pace.
 Still doesn’t seem like a lot?

 3. So are we cooked?

 No. Not if we act.
 Scientists believe we can stop the worst effects of climate change if we keep the average surface temperatures on the earth from rising by less than 2 degrees C. To do that, we’ll need to transition to 100% clean energy and fossil fuels will need to stay in the ground.
 It’s significant change.
 But c’mon, this is the planet we’re talking about.
 We can do it.
 In 2015, more renewable energy came online than ever.
 Costs for producing solar and wind power hit record lows.
 And last December, nearly 200 countries reached consensus in Paris on the global need to cut greenhouse gases.